 The best value for your money guaranteed.
 Check yourself, read our specifications and check the competitors, you’ll not find the same quality for the same price.

 Awarded timepieces.
-The world’s first Niobium watch was created by DWISS in 2012, and design awarded in the same year.
-Up to now we have collected 7 design awards: 3 ePDA (European Product Design Award), 2 IDA (International Design Award), 1 LICC (London International Creative Competition and 1 IAI - Design Award
+The world’s first Niobium watch was created by DWISS in 2012, and received DWISS first award.
+Up to now we have collected a huge amount of design awards including the world-renowned IF design award, ePDA (European product design award), IAI design award, IDA (International Design Award), LICC (London International Creative Competition)

 Todays’ watchword in watchmaking is microbrand.
 Small-scale independent brands that are sought after by collectors, connoisseurs and watch lovers in search of uniqueness and value for their money.